ShapeLayer/blog.jonghyeon.me/_posts/2026-08-23-paper-scheduling-algorithms-for-multiprogramming-in-a-hard-real-time-environment.md

+---
+layout: post
-# Scheduling Algorithms for Multiprogramming in a Hard-Real-Time Environment
+title: Scheduling Algorithms for Multiprogramming in a Hard-Real-Time Environment 리뷰
+date: 2026-08-23
+categories: [paper]
+tags: [paper, acm/jacm, operating-system, real-time-systems]
+---

 Liu, Chung Laung, and James W. Layland.
 "Scheduling algorithms for multiprogramming in a hard-real-time environment."
 Journal of the ACM (JACM) 20.1 (1973): 46-61.